Cheep or Cheap – Correct Spelling, Meaning, and Usage Explained Simply

 Yes, but only when describing bird sounds.

-Read More Article Hampster or Hamster – Which Spelling Is Correct and Why People Get Confused
+Read More Article Fairing or Faring - Which Spelling Is Correct and When Should You Use It?

 2. Why do people confuse cheep and cheap?